-- (a) the EFB equipment and its associated installation hardware, including interaction with helicopter systems if applicable, meet the appropriate airworthiness certification requirements; - they have assessed and documented the safety risks associated with the (b) operations supported by the EFB function(s); - they have established requirements for redundancy of the information (if appropriate) contained and displayed by the EFB function(s); - (d) they have established and documented procedures for the management of the EFB function(s) including any databases it may use; and - they have established and documented the procedures for the use of, and training requirements for the EFB function(s). - Note.- Guidance on safety risk assessments is contained in the Safety Management Manual (SMM) (Doc 9859) and CAAT Safety Management System Guidance Material.
+- (a) The EFB equipment and its associated installation hardware, including interaction with helicopter systems if applicable, meet the appropriate airworthiness certification requirements; - (b) They have assessed and documented the safety risks associated with the operations supported by the EFB function(s); - (c) They have established requirements for redundancy of the information

+(if appropriate) contained and displayed by the EFB function(s);

+- (d) They have established and documented procedures for the management of the EFB function(s) including any databases it may use; and - (e) They have established and documented the procedures for the use of, and training requirements for the EFB function(s).

+Note. - Guidance on safety risk assessments is contained in the Safety Management Manual (SMM) (Doc 9859) and CAAT Safety Management System Guidance Material.